iamdhruvtripathi/Cybersecurity-Writeups/Network Security Monitoring/Data Exfiltration Detection/README.md

 ### Which local IP sent the maximum number of suspicious requests?

 - We can use Splunk to filter for this IP.
 However, we need to be careful because we need to remember that not all requests sent by these IP addresses are suspicious.
-That's why I specified the length because other requests may be shorter than
+That's why I specified the length because other requests may be shorter

 ```
 index="data_exfil" sourcetype="DNS_logs" | where len(query) > 30